At a Glance

 Management Department News

-- Professor Alice Wieland published her paper, Stedham, Y. & Wieland, A. (2017).
-Gender and Culture: Hostile and Benevolent Sexism on Entrepreneurial Intentions.
-International Journal of Entrepreneurial Behavior & Research.
+- Yvonne Stedham and Alice Wieland published the paper Culture, Benevolent and Hostile Sexism, and Entrepreneurial Intentions in the International Journal of Entrepreneurial Behavior and Research.